 But it didn't.

 Somehow I managed to do a bodybuilding show in my second season.

-But my lower body size and back thickness got me a 3rd place at the nationals (Mens open category).
+But my lower body size and back thickness got me 3rd place at the Nationals (Men's Open category).

 For me though, the show was a big achievement in the sense that my bodybuilding days were done.

 I had no libido, poor gut health, chronic fatigue, my sporting performance was dropping and I was putting on fat.
-My goal to be a super healthy, super athlete was crumbling.
+My goal to be an ultra-healthy, super athlete was crumbling.
 The life I dreamt of was disappearing from my reach.

-To make things worse, I felt terrible.
-Depressed even.
+To make things worse, I felt terrible—depressed even.
 I was meant to be in the prime of my life.
-I was a 25 year old male, and I was known as the healthy fit guy to my friends, family and clients.
+I was a 25-year-old male.
+I was known as 'the healthy fit guy' among my friends, family and clients.

-It was a truely dark period of my life.
+It was a truly dark period of my life.